bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

         return full_url

-3. Pass the function you defined in step 2 to the |show| function as the notebook_url keyword argument, which Bokeh will call while setting up the server and creating the URL to load a graph:
+3. Pass the function you defined in step 2 to the |show| function as the ``notebook_url`` keyword argument.
+Bokeh then calls this function when it sets up the server and creates the URL to load a graph:

    .. code-block:: python

     show(obj, notebook_url=remote_jupyter_proxy_url)

-Now the Bokeh graph should load and execute python callbacks defined in your JupyterLab environment.
+Now the Bokeh graph should load and execute Python callbacks defined in your JupyterLab environment.

 Trusting notebooks